hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 * Access the Raspberry Pi by [Using Cyberduck (or any other FTP client)](#using-cyberduck-or-any-other-ftp-client).
 * Go to `/home/pi/RetroPie/splashscreens/` and copy them here.
 * It would be a good idea to rename them, by adding a prefix like `pixel-`, to avoid confusions with other splash screens you may have here in the future.
-* Follow the steps above this update and when you are at `Own/extra splashscreens` you can choose the splash screen that you like.
+* Follow the steps above this update and when you are at `Own/extra splashscreens` you'll see the two splash screens that we just copied.
+* Choose one.
+* Reboot the see the new splash screen.

 #### Replacing the RetroPie Settings icons